evsny24/BTD6-Collection-Event-Macro/README.md

 Required:
 - 2560x1440 Resolution
-    - Some placements are pixel perfect, but don't worry, if your monitor is a lower resolution, you can emulate it.
-See below
+    - Some placements are pixel perfect, but don't worry; if your monitor is a lower resolution, you can emulate it.
+See below.
 - Fast Track Mode enabled
     - It simply makes the process so much faster
 - default key binds